Skip to main content

 Adults

-Some adults who are at higher risk of getting polio may need 1 to 3 doses of the polio vaccine, depending on whether they’ve been vaccinated in the past.
+Some adults who are at higher risk of getting polio may need one to three doses of the polio vaccine, depending on whether they’ve been vaccinated in the past.
 You may need to get the polio vaccine if you:

 • Are traveling to countries where polio is spreading